TClark000/sei-project-4/README.md

         return Response(serialized_incident_summary.data, status=status.HTTP_200_OK)
 ```

-Shown is the React-Select configuration for the country drop-down list.
+Shown is part of the React-Select configuration for the country drop-down list.
 Country data is stored in a many-to-many table and accessed via an api request.
 When a user submits incident data they can use the country drop-down list

 ```jsx
 <div className="select is-multiple">